ecovisum/ecovisum-site/content/page_02.md

 > We decided to use EDI-Net in 1,171 buildings, which has entailed some setup costs.
 With the tool, however, we were able to demonstrate **significant savings (in excess of 22 MWh)** <small>—Juan Antonio Bas Villalobos, Generalitat de Catalunya, Spain</small>

 EDI-Net informs building users and energy managers of live usage, from instantly-readable ‘smiley faces’ to detailed graphs for exact monitoring.
-See the [current EDI-Net partners](https://dashboard.edi-net.eu/p/partners).
+See the [EDI-Net partners](https://dashboard.ecovisum.com/i/organisations).

 ### Costs or [calculate your requirements here](http://edinet.ecovisum.com/#tierPricing):